jylisadoney/intro-excel-2/4-record.md

 ## [View the Personal Macro Workbook](#view-the-personal-macro-workbook)

 Since we stored all the `macros` in the `Personal Macro Workbook`, we can `run` use these in any Excel workbook.
-When you open Excel, the `Personal Macro Workbook` is hidden by default and you must `unhide` this workbook to edit or delete a `macro`.
+When you open Excel, the `Personal Macro Workbook` is hidden by default and you must `unhide` this workbook to delete a `macro`.

 To view the `Personal Macro Workbook`:
 * Open an Excel workbook